 He is also an NLP University Certified Master Trainer, one of a small number worldwide to hold this qualification.
 His current projects include:

-- Delivering an NLP Practitioner programme in Romania
+- Delivering NLP Practitioner and Master Practitioner Programmes in Malaysia.

 - Working in Paris as part of a College de Polytechnic team delivering an on-going leadership development programme for a major bank